Lawlez/myOSWE/htb/challanges/misc/Black Hole/hawking.md

 canonicalUrl:
 ---

-# oBfsC4t10n _[HARD]_
+# Black Hole _[EASY]_

-This is my Write Up for the "oBfsC4t10n" challenge from Hack The Box.
+This is my Write Up for the "Black Hole" challenge from Hack The Box.

 we get a zip file. after extraction we are presented with an html file telling us to download an excel file.
 The excel file has been included in the html as a base64 encoded string, lets just save that info for later base64.txt.